xKaelyn/DarkTheme/readme.md

 Placeholder -- Placeholder -- Placeholder -- Placeholder -- Placeholder -- Placeholder -- Placeholder -- Placeholder -- Placeholder -- Placeholder -- Placeholder -- Placeholder --

+~ Current Version; 0.0.0.2 ~

 ~~ Thank you for downloading DarkTheme.
 This is the first theme I have ever made for Discord, and it's an improved 'Dark' version of Discord. **